cncf/gitdm.archive/README.md

 The second scripts reads the 'clearbit_affiliation_lookup.csv' file.
 Data is processed against the `cncf-config/email-map` file.
 When done, the 'email-map' file will have new and updated affiliations.
 The file will be sorted as well.
 The lookup file will not be altered.

-- To automatically find affiliations (email to company) using FullContact, run two scripts from email-enrichment folder in order:
+- To automatically find affiliations (email to company) using FullContact, run two scripts from affiliation_finder folder in order:
 	- `ruby fullcontact_affiliation_lookup.rb`
 	- `ruby fullcontact_affiliation_merge.rb`